Jacob Dircksz de Graeff: First political period

 After the death of De Graeff's father in 1589, his father's friend Cornelis Andriesz Boelens Loen - whose daughter Aaltje he later married - acted as his provider.
 Jacob Dircksz de Graeff studied Classical language at Leiden University.
 During his student days he lived in the house of professor Rudolf Snellius.
 In 1591 he undertook a grand tour of France, Italy and Germany with his friend Justus Lipsius and then lived in Geneva for three years in the house of the Calvinist preacher Giovanni Diodati.
 In 1597 De Graeff returned to Amsterdam and in the following year he became Schepen (alderman) and from 1603 a member of the Vroedschap.
 The following year he became ambachtsheer of Amstelveen, Nieuwer-Amstel, Sloten, Sloterdijk and Osdorp on behalf of the city of Amsterdam.
 After his death, his son Cornelis de Graeff received this fiefdoms.
 As early as 1610, De Graeff brought the Protestant preacher Johannes Cornelisz Sylvius to Amsterdam.
-In 1611 he was also elected one of the burgomasters (mayor) of Amsterdam for the first time.
+In 1611 he was also elected one of the four burgomasters (mayor) of Amsterdam for the first time.
+That year he was also present at the meeting of Prince Maurits of Oranje and Frederick Hendrik of Oranje in the Beemster area newly retaken from the Spanish.
 In 1612 he became a colonel in the Amsterdam Civil Guard.
-At this time, a powerful Calvinist faction under Reynier Pauw crystallized in the Vroedschap, to which De Graeff and his ally Cornelis Hooft kept their distance, and thus diminished their own influence.
+When the Remonstrant Simon Episcopius was summoned before the mayors in 1613, De Graeff was one of his most ardent opponents, although he later maintained an intimate relationship with him and the Remonstrants.
+He was friends with burgomaster Cornelis Hooft, and competed with him on a committee on the city of Amsterdam's expansion plans against "self-seeking" land speculators Frans Hendricksz Oetgens van Waveren and Bartholt Cromhout.
+De Graeff himself owned much land within the city and ensured that his land was conveniently located for the new roads and canals in the new Jordaan area.
+At this time, a powerful Calvinist faction under Reynier Pauw crystallized in the Vroedschap, to which De Graeff and his ally Hooft kept their distance, and thus diminished their own influence.